 Deutschlandradio, with its radio stations Deutschlandfunk and Deutschlandfunk Kultur, is the largest shareholder (40%) of the Rundfunk-Orchester und -Chöre GmbH Berlin (ROC), which was founded in 1994 and institutionally supports the Rundfunk-Sinfonieorchester Berlin (RSB) and three other orchestras in the German capital.
 ROC Berlin also relies on strong partners: the Federal Republic of Germany (35%), the State of Berlin (20%) and Rundfunk Berlin-Brandenburg (5%).

 All of the RSB’s symphony concerts are broadcast on radio thanks to its close ties to Deutschlandfunk Kultur in Berlin, Deutschlandfunk in Cologne and Rundfunk Berlin-Brandenburg (rbb).
 Many broadcasts are heard worldwide via the affiliated stations of the European Broadcasting Union (Euroradio).
 The cooperation with Deutschlandradio continues to yield fruitful results on CD recordings.
-Three recordings under the baton of Vladimir Jurowski have opened a new chapter in production since 2015, which continues to unfold through excellent live and studio CD recordings.
+Five recordings under the baton of Vladimir Jurowski have opened a new chapter in production since 2015, which continues to unfold through excellent live and studio CD recordings.
 The ten live recordings of the concert cycle of Wagner’s works (2010 to 2013, PENTATONE) under the direction of Marek Janowski earned great acclaim on the international recording market.
 Production also continues with labels such as Capriccio, cpo, Orfeo, Naxos and Sony Classical.
 Numerous recordings have been awarded German and international record prizes.
 The RSB also has a live presence nationally and internationally.
 For more than 50 years, it has been giving regular guest performances in Japan and Korea as well as at German and European festivals and in musical centres worldwide.